 I recall taking one of my first yoga classes in the gym.
-Our yoga instructor guided us through a serious of physical poses (asana), breathing instructions (pranayama) and meditation.
-It was love at the first sight.
+Our yoga instructor guided us through a series of physical poses (asana), breathing instructions (pranayama), and meditation.
+It was love at first sight.
 As I embarked on my journey as a yoga student, I delved deeper into the study and practice of the yogic texts.
 In fact, the yoga sutras transformed my life.

 Yoga Philosophy 101: Why Study Yoga Sutras:

 In this blog, I would like to share a lecture from one of my favorite yoga teachers A.G.
 Mohan.
-He explains what yoga practice is.
+First, he explains what yoga practice is.
 Mohan also tells us why it is important to study yoga sutras.